The George L. Mosse Graduate Exchange will resume during the 2022-2023 academic year.

 – Full UW-Madison tuition and fees

-– Travel allowance for the Fellow and one dependent
+– Travel allowance for the Fellow and a maximum of one dependent

 – A generous living stipend ($3,000 per month for 12 months)

-– An additional one year of support at the dissertator level upon return to Madison
+– An additional academic year of support at the dissertator level upon return to Madison

 Applications should consist of: